-Phoenix’s long simmering heat poised to break records for relentless high temperatures
+Day and night Phoenix has sweltered from heat that will break a record for American cities

-PHOENIX (AP) — A relentless streak of temperatures hitting 110 degrees Fahrenheit (43.3 C) or more in Phoenix is poised to smash a record for major U.S. cities, showing that Earth’s ongoing summer swelter is as persistent as it is hot.
-The stretch of dangerous heat tied the record Monday and is set to reach 19 days on Tuesday.
+PHOENIX (AP) — Phoenix’s relentless streak of dangerously hot days was finally poised to smash a record for major U.S. cities on Tuesday, the 19th straight day the desert city was to see temperatures soar to 110 degrees Fahrenheit (43.3 C) or more.

 Nighttime has offered little relief from the brutal temperatures.
-Phoenix’s low of 95 F (35 C) on Monday was its highest overnight low ever, smashing the previous record of 93 F (33.8 C) set in 2009.
+Phoenix’s low of 95 F (35 C) on Monday was its highest overnight low ever, toppling the previous record of 93 F (33.8 C) set in 2009.
 It was the eighth straight day of temperatures not falling below 90 F (32.2 C), another record.

 It’s “pretty miserable when you don’t have any recovery overnight,” said National Weather Service meteorologist Matt Salerno.